 What is Female Genital Mutilation (FGM)?

-FGM is when a girl’s external genitalia (private parts) are cut or pricked.
+FGM is when a girl’s genitalia (vagina) are cut, pricked or otherwise damaged.

 There are different types of FGM.

-They all involve cutting different bits of a girl’s private parts.
-In some cases all of their private parts are cut away and their vagina sewn up, with only a small hole left to allow for girls to wee and pass blood (periods).
+They all involve the pseudo-surgical tampering with a girl’s genitalia.
+In some cases all of their vagina is cut away, or their vaginal opening is sewn up, with only a small hole left to allow for girls to pass wee and blood (periods).

 In the UK FGM has been a criminal offence since 1985 (Female Circumcision Act).
 In 2003 the law was updated and renamed the Female Genital Mutilation Act.
 This means that anyone found to be involved in FGM including sending girls abroad for FGM can be prosecuted and sent to prison for up to 14 years.

 Under UK law FGM is regarded as a human rights issue.
 When it involves a girl under 18 years it is regarded as child abuse and when it involves a women over the age of 18 it is treated as violence against women.